TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

       that the formatted exception information is cached in attribute *exc_text*.
-This is useful because the exception information can be pickled and sent across the wire, but you should be careful if you have more than one :class:`Formatter` subclass which customizes the formatting of exception information.
+This is useful because the exception information can be pickled and sent across the wire, but you should be careful if you have more than one :class:`Formatter` subkundi which customizes the formatting of exception information.
 In this case, you will have to clear the cached value after a formatter has done its formatting, so that the next formatter to handle the event doesn't use the cached value but